l33t-c0d3r-66/Soda-Shop-ReactJS/README.md

 <li> This is a web application created using React.
 <li> This Project is a front End for Soda Shop Spring Boot (https://github.com/l33t-c0d3r-66/Soda-Shop-SpringBoot)
 <li> This Project uses useState, useHistory, and useEffect Hooks
+<li> You can read more about these Hooks on Official Documentation Page </li>

 ## Getting Started with Create React App